 Abstract

-Background: Though the functional states of other endocrine systems are not defined on the basis of levels of controlling hormones, the assessment of thyroid function is based on levels of the controlling hormone TSH.
+Background: Though the functional states of other endocrine systems are not defined on the basis of levels of controlling hormones, the assessment of thyroid function is based on levels of the controlling hormone Thyroid Stimulating Hormone (TSH).
 In particular, subclinical thyroid dysfunction is defined as the combination of abnormal levels of TSH with normal levels of thyroid hormones.
 We therefore addressed the question as to whether thyroid hormones (free thyroxine (FT4), total triiodothyronine/free triiodothyronine (T3/FT3)), or TSH levels, within and beyond the normal ranges, provide the better guide to the range of clinical parameters associated with thyroid status.

-Methods: A PubMed/Medline search of papers up to November 2018, examining correlations of thyroid hormones and TSH with clinical parameters was performed.
+Methods: A PubMed/Medline search of papers up to October2019, examining correlations of levels of thyroid hormones and TSH, taken simultaneously in the same individuals, with clinical parameters was performed.
+We analysed atrial fibrillation, other cardiac parameters, osteoporosis and fracture, cancer, dementia, frailty, mortality, features of the metabolic syndrome and pregnancy outcomes.
 Papers were assessed for quality using a modified Newcastle-Ottawa score.
 PRISMA guidelines were followed.
 A meta-analysis of the correlations was performed.

-Results: We identified51 articles examiningcorrelations of clinical parameters with thyroid hormones and/or TSH,and of these 51 articles, 33examined correlations of clinical parameters with thyroid hormones and TSH.Atrial fibrillation, low bone density, frailty, death, cognition, features of the metabolic syndrome and steatohepatitis were significantly more often significantly associated with thyroid hormone levels rather than with TSH levels(p<0.0001).
+Results: We identified 58 suitable articles, and a total of ... correlations.
+Atrial fibrillation, low bone density, frailty, death, cognition, features of the metabolic syndrome and steatohepatitis were significantly more often significantly associated with thyroid hormone levels rather than with TSH levels(p<0.0001).
 The converse was true for no clinical parameter.
 FT4, T3 and FT3 levels were correlated with clinical parameters equally strongly.
-There was however less literature regarding FT3/T3 correlations with clinical parameters, and some of these correlationsappeared to be due to reverse causation.
+There was however less literature regarding FT3/T3 correlations with clinical parameters, and some of these correlations appeared to be due to reverse causation.

 Conclusions.
 Thyroid hormone levels have stronger correlations with clinical parameters than do TSH levels.
-Correlations of clinical parameters with TSH levels can be explained by the strong negative population correlation between thyroid hormones and TSH.
+Correlations of clinical parameters with TSH levels can be explained by the strong negative population correlation between thyroid hormones and TSH, whereby TSH levels are an indirect measure of thyroid hormone levels.

-The current conception of subclinical thyroid dysfunction is flawed.
-ThoughTSH levels remain sensitive screening tests for overt thyroid dysfunction,any borderline thyroid dysfunction would be better defined in terms of thyroid hormone levels.

-The conclusionsare consonant with recent advances in the understanding of thyroid hormone regulation and have implications for trials of therapies for borderline thyroid dysfunction.
+Clinical and research components of thyroid medicine currently based on the measurement of TSH levels, including thyroid function testing, the monitoring of thyroid replacement therapy, and the concepts of subclinical thyroid dysfunction and isolated (or euthyroid) hypo/hyperthyroxinemia warrant reconsideration.

 Introduction

+Thyroid function testing is based on the measurement of thyroid stimulating hormone (TSH) levels [1, 2].
+Patients are thereby classified as having euthyroidism (normal TSH and thyroid hormone levels), overt thyroid dysfunction (abnormal TSH and thyroid hormone levels), subclinical thyroid dysfunction (abnormal TSH/normal thyroid hormone levels) and isolated hyper/hypothyroxinemia (normal TSH/abnormal thyroid hormone levels).

+This classification of thyroid function is based on the concept of TSH levels being the most sensitive indicator of thyroid function such that subclinical thyroid dysfunction as currently defined is thought to be more significant than isolated hyper/hypothyroxinemia, as indicated by the alternative term ‘euthyroid hyper/hypothyroidism’ [3].

-Subclinical thyroid dysfunction is defined as the combination ofabnormal thyroid stimulation hormone (TSH)levels with normal thyroid hormone levels [1-5].
-Subclinical thyroid dysfunction, so defined, is common, and comprises most cases of thyroid dysfunction with a population prevalence of approximately 5% [1], increasing to 15% to 20% in the elderly [5].
-Even though it is generally asymptomatic or associated only with non-specific symptoms, subclinical thyroid dysfunction has been associated with many adverse outcomes across a variety of organ systems [1-5].
-Therefore, despite the lack of convincing evidence of significant benefit, treatment for subclinical thyroid dysfunction has been recommended in certain circumstances [2,5-8].
+Subclinical thyroid dysfunction, so defined, is common, and comprises most cases of thyroid dysfunction with a population prevalence of approximately 5% [4-8], increasing to 15% to 20% in the elderly [8].
+Even though it is generally asymptomatic or associated only with non-specific symptoms, subclinical thyroid dysfunction has been associated with many adverse outcomes across a variety of organ systems [4-8].
+Therefore, despite the lack of convincing evidence of significant benefit, treatment for subclinical thyroid dysfunction has been recommended in certain circumstances [5, 8-11].